ReactiveX/RxSwift/Documentation/GettingStarted.md

 There are a lot of ways to create your own `Observable` sequence.
 The easiest way is probably to use the `create` function.

-Let's write a function that creates a sequence which returns one element upon subscription.
-That function is called 'just'.
+RxSwift provides a method that creates a sequence which returns one element upon subscription.
+That method is called `just`.
+Let's write our own implementation of it:

 *This is the actual implementation*